-Training activities within the TMAA involve maneuvers by various types of surface ships, boats, and submarines (collectively referred to as vessels).
-Marine mammals may be exposed to noise from vessel movement throughout the TMAA.
+Training activities within the GOA Study Area involve maneuvers by various types of surface ships, boats, and submarines (collectively referred to as vessels).
+Marine mammals may be exposed to noise from vessel movement throughout the GOA Study Area.
 A detailed description of the acoustic characteristics and typical sound levels of vessel noise are in Section 3.0.4.1.2 (Vessel Noise).
-Proposed training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details) and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
-Section 3.8.3.1.1 (Background) summarizes and synthesizes available information on behavioral reactions, masking, and physiological stress due to noise exposure, including vessel noise (Sections 3.8.3.1.1.2, Hearing Loss; 3.8.3.1.1.3, Physiological Stress; 3.8.3.1.1.4, Masking; and 3.8.3.1.1.5, Behavioral Reactions).
+Proposed training activities would be almost identical to what is currently conducted under the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+In addition to the TMAA, the area in which activities involving vessel maneuvers could occur has expanded since the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS to include the WMA.
+Expansion of the GOA Study Area to include the WMA does constitute a change to the affected environment; however, no additional marine mammal species occur in the WMA that were not analyzed previously in the TMAA, and the activities proposed for the WMA are the same activities that have been occurring in the TMAA.

-Alternative 1 for this SEIS/OEIS remains consistent with the description of Alternative 1 in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
-Because the existing baseline conditions have not changed appreciably, and no new Navy training activities are being proposed for use in the TMAA in this SEIS/OEIS, a detailed re-analysis of the alternatives with respect to marine mammals is not warranted.
+Activities proposed under Alternative 1 for this SEIS/OEIS remain consistent with the activities analyzed under Alternative 1 in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS and the analysis in those documents remains applicable.
+As noted in Section 3.8.3 (Environmental Consequences), the addition of the WMA to the GOA Study Area would not increase the number of vessels nor the amount of vessel activity compared to prior analyses.
+Because the existing baseline conditions have not changed appreciably, and no new Navy training activities are being proposed in this SEIS/OEIS, a detailed reanalysis of impacts from vessel noise on marine mammals is not warranted.

 The Navy will implement mitigation measures for vessel movement to avoid the potential for marine mammal vessel strikes, as discussed in Section 5.3.4.1 (Vessel Movement).
 The mitigation for vessel movement (i.e., maneuvering to maintain a specified distance from a marine mammal) will also help the Navy avoid or reduce potential impacts from vessel noise on marine mammals.

-Sound from naval vessels would overlap proposed critical habitat for the ESA-listed Western North Pacific and Mexico DPSs of humpback whales.
+Sound from naval vessels could propagate into critical habitat for the ESA-listed Western North Pacific and Mexico DPSs of humpback whales.
 As described in Section 3.8.2.3 (Humpback Whale [Megaptera novaeangliae]), one essential feature was identified for humpback whale critical habitat: prey species, primarily euphausiids and small pelagic schooling fishes, of sufficient quality, abundance, and accessibility within humpback whale feeding areas to support feeding and population growth.
-Although vessel noise may elicit a brief response from individual prey species in close proximity to a vessel, noise from naval vessels presents no plausible route of impact to prey species of sufficient quantity, abundance, and accessibility.
+Although vessel noise may elicit a brief response from individual prey species in close proximity to a vessel, noise from naval vessels presents no plausible mechanism for impacting prey species and would not remove humpback whale prey or reduce the quality, abundance, or accessibility of prey to humpback whales.
 Pursuant to the MMPA, sound produced by vessel movement during training activities as described under Alternative 1 would not result in the incidental taking of marine mammals.

 Pursuant to the ESA, sound produced by vessel movement during training activities as described under Alternative 1 may affect ESA-listed marine mammals.
-The Navy will consult with NMFS as required by section 7(a)(2) of the ESA.
-Vessel noise during training activities would have no effect on the proposed critical habitat for humpback whales.
+The Navy is consulting with NMFS as required by section 7(a)(2) of the ESA.
+Vessel noise during training activities would have no effect on the critical habitat for humpback whales.

-Pursuant to the ESA, vessel noise during training activities as described under Alternative 1 may affect Northern sea otters.
-The Navy will consult with USFWS as required by Section 7(a)(2) of the ESA.
+Pursuant to the ESA, vessel noise during training activities as described under Alternative 1 may affect but is not likely to adversely affect northern sea otters or northern sea otter critical habitat.
+The Navy has consulted with USFWS as required by section 7(a)(2) of the ESA.